ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 For example,
 - a small, simple SCITT instance may keep track specifically of the software used for operating SCITT services.
-- an air-gapped data center may operate its own SCITT Registry to retain full control and auditing of its software supplies.
+- an air-gapped data center may operate its own SCITT instance to retain full control and auditing of its software supplies.

 How?
 - Policy-based.
 Within an organization, local Verifiers contact an authoritative SCITT that records the latest policies associated with classes of Artifacts; these policies indicate which Issuers and Registries are trusted for verifying signed Transparent Claims for these Artifacts.